Henry Barwell

 Sir Henry Newman Barwell KCMG (26 February 1877 – 30 September 1959) was the 28th premier of South Australia.

 Early life

-Born in Adelaide, South Australia, Barwell was educated at St Peter's College and Adelaide University, graduating in law.
+Born in Adelaide, South Australia, Barwell was educated at St Peter's College and the University of Adelaide, graduating in law.
 Admitted to the bar in 1899, Barwell built a successful legal practice where he specialised in defending murder suspects and became a prominent figure in the Adelaide Establishment.
 In 1902, he married Anne Webb in Clare, South Australia and together they had one son and three daughters.